Shadowsong27/Shadowsong27.github.io/content/post/build-hugo-blog-on-github-pages-master-branch.md

 Remember to push your changes in `builder` branch to remote as well.

-Summary: A `builder` branch to write, build and publish the static content, a `master` branch to host on Github Pages
+In summary, use `builder` branch to write, build and publish the static content, use `master` branch to host on Github Pages

-### 3. for people who are lazy
+### 3. For people who are lazy

 For those who are lazy to read, or for lazy publication, I have the following deployment script, I copy-paste the entire thing here because I want to see how it looks like when a large chunk of code